benburrill/asteroidal-lander/README.rst

 appears at the bottom of the screen.
 A velocity indicator appears next to the ship, showing the direction of your velocity.
-Pointing the ship opposite to the velocity and firing the main engine will allow you to cancel out the oribital velocity and land.
+Pointing the ship opposite to the velocity and firing the main engine will allow you to cancel out the orbital velocity and land.

 Good luck, keep an eye on your fuel level, and try not to crash.
 This isn't some dinky little landing module, it's a massive colony ship!